 - The quarter, instructor, course number, title, and description.

 - Which elective category (BIO-1, BIO-2, etc.) it best fits, and why.

-- Course website link (or attach documents) including the course description, syllabus, basis for grading, etc. Some course websites are only accessible to students enrolled in the class and some classes may not have websites set up yet, so if necessary, print these to PDFs or request them from the instructor.
+- Course website link (or attach documents) including the course description, syllabus, basis for grading, etc. Some course websites (including most on Canvas) are only available to students enrolled in the class.
+Most course websites are not available in advance, and many are taken down at the end of the quarter.
+If the website is restricted or not available, you'll need to print these documents to PDFs or request them from the instructor.
 Info from a past offering of the course is acceptable, provided the course will be similar.

 I'm a first year student in the BISB track.
 In Spring 2014, I would like to take Yoav Freund's course

-CSE 291.
+CSE 291 Section E00.
 Topics in CSE: Big Data Analytics

 The class website is http://seed.ucsd.edu/mediawiki/index.php/BigDataAnalytics2014

 The topics covered in the course are listed at

 I would like to take it because ...

 I would like to take BENG 207.
 Topics in Bioengineering.